fanf2/regpg/doc/tutorial.md

 get the gpg-agent working
 -------------------------

+If you are using `gpg` 2 then it starts the agent automatically on demand, so you should be able to skip this section.

 On my Debian workstation, `gpg-agent` is started automatically if it is installed.
 (The package name is `gnupg-agent`.)